shafferma08/javascript-tooling/info.md

 - **Gulp**: Gulp is a task runner that uses code over configuration for automating tasks.
 It uses Node.js streams, piping output from one task as an input to the next.
 This makes it fast and efficient.

 The choice of tools can vary based on the requirements of the project.
 The above tools are some of the most commonly used, but there are many others available in the ecosystem.

+# Scaffolding

+**For Beginners:**

+**npm**: As the default package manager for Node.js, npm is crucial for managing JavaScript packages.
+It provides a convenient way to download and install external libraries and frameworks, and manage project dependencies.

+**ESLint**: A linter like ESLint enforces code consistency and helps to spot potential errors and bad patterns.
+It's a good introduction to the idea of coding standards and helps beginners write cleaner, more professional code.

+**Jest**: Jest is a straightforward testing framework that's great for beginners.
+It's easy to set up and has a clear and concise syntax for writing tests.
+It covers unit testing and snapshot testing, and encourages the practice of testing code as it's written.

+**For Intermediate and Advanced:**

+**Webpack/Rollup/Parcel/Vite**: As you become more comfortable with JavaScript, introducing module bundlers like Webpack, Rollup, Parcel, or Vite can be the next step.
+These tools help in compiling and bundling JavaScript applications, and can include features like code-splitting, lazy-loading, and more.

+**Yarn**: Once you are comfortable with npm, introducing Yarn as an alternative can expose you to different ways of managing dependencies.
+Yarn was developed by Facebook and offers some improvements over npm, like faster install times and improved security.

+**Mocha/Jasmine/Vitest/Cypress**: After learning Jest, these frameworks provide more advanced testing techniques.
+Mocha and Jasmine are popular for both frontend and backend JavaScript testing.
+Vitest is a Vite-powered test runner useful for Vite projects, and Cypress is excellent for end-to-end testing.

+**Grunt/Gulp**: Task runners like Grunt or Gulp can automate repetitive tasks like minification, compilation, linting, and more.
+These tools are used in larger, more complex projects and can be introduced once students are comfortable with the basics of JavaScript tooling.